-In most of our buildings, yes, you can loft without any additional equipment.
-The beds in College Street, Hogate, Humbert, Lucy Rowland and Mason require a loft kit; all other buildings do not require a loft kit.
+In most of our buildings, you can loft without any additional equipment.
+For residence halls that require loft kits or ladders (based on the type of bed), requests can be made online through Facilities Management.
 Loft kits are $75 and are first-come, first-serve.
 Requests for loft kits must be received by August 1.
 Requests after that time cannot be guaranteed for your arrival.
-Ladders for beds in Longden and Bishop Roberts Halls are also available by request.
+Ladders for beds in Longden are also available by request.
 To request a loft kit or ladder, please visit the Facilities Management page to complete the form.

 Campus Living and Community Development is responsible for the distribution and maintenance of vacuums in our First-Year and Upperclass residence halls.
 Students who live in Rector Village and University-owned Apartments and Houses are responsible for their own equipment.